 This is the story of the Good Samaritan and forty-five years of his life as he also lives through most of Jesus’ other parables.
 Zarus endures false imprisonment, a cruel indenturement, a mine collapse, a brutal sandstorm, an earthquake, an epidemic, and kidnapping.
 What is all the exhilaration and heartache for?
 What is life all about, especially when it is hard?
 Why are we here?

 Follow the suspense, romance, and adventure as Zarus and the love of his life, Jewish Devorah, sacrifice, persist, survive, rise and fall then rise one last time.
 The surprise ending will take your breath away.
-(See Reviews and Chapter summaries below.)
+(See Reviews below.
+At bottom is screenshot of Amazon’s #11 in top 100 New Testament biographies on November 5, 2017)

 * * * * * – Multiple genres- great read – D. Jones